noisyboiler/wampy/README.rst

 The `WAMP Protocol`_ is a powerful tool for your web applications, microservices or free time fun and games.

-The **WAMP Protocol** facilitates communication between independent applications over a common "router".
+**WAMP** facilitates communication between independent applications over a common "router".

 An actor in this process is called a **Peer**.